WinetraubLab/OCT2Hist-ModelInference/README.md

 We are running these models on Google Colab, and storing everying on a Google Drive.<br>
 So, you may need enough storage on your Google cloud if you want to follow our approach directly.<br><br>

-Alternatively, if you don't want to run this on Google Colab, then you'll need:
+Alternatively, if you don't want to run this on Google Colab, you'll need:
 - Linux or macOS
 - Python 3
 - GPU